amsynth/amsynth/README.md

 ### 1. Install Prerequisites

-In order to successfully compile amsynth you will need the following development packages installed:
+In order to successfully build amsynth you will need compiler with support for C++14 language features, GNU make, and the following development libraries:

 - curl
 - Freetype